-This is the ghost of those dying at sea.
-It literary means boat spirit and is the same as an Onryō, only out at sea.
-Often fishermen, sailors and the likes, people dying in shipswreck and want other to join them in the deep sea.
+This is the Japanese ghost of those dying at sea.
+It literally means boat spirit and is the same as an Onryō, only out at sea.
+Often fishermen, sailors and the likes, people dying in shipwreck and want other to join them in the deep sea.

 They are described as being surrounded by an atmospheric light, so you can see them, even when they turn up on dark, foggy nights, rainy days and under the full or new moon.
 They can be described as ghost haunting the rivers and lake as well.
 At times, these ghost are shown as scaly fish-like, and pictures of them might be confused with mermaids or mermen.